dfeagans/Reference-Files/Reference/Blender.md

 # Customizations Employed #
 - **Turn Off Auto Perspectiive** - Edit > User Preferences > Navigation > Uncheck Auto Perspective
 - **Loops Tools** - Just a ton of really useful tools, shown by right clicking in Edit mode, or by hitting n > Edit.
+- **UV Squares** - https://github.com/Radivarig/UvSquares was manually installed to help square up UV un-wraps.
+Not sure how critical it actually is though.

 # General ViewPort Controls #
 - **Unit Changes** = Got to the "Scene" tab under properties and then Unit Systems, Length to whatever you need.